DanWBR/dwsim/PlatformFiles/Common/readme.txt

 Copyright (c) 2008-2016 Daniel Medeiros, Gregor Reichert, Gustavo Leon
 ==================================================

-DWSIM is a software for modeling, simulation and optimization of steady-state chemical processes.
+DWSIM is a software for modeling, simulation and optimization of steady-state and dynamic chemical processes.

 ==================================================
 DISCLAIMER